WebWiz-perer/wordsmash-mp2/TESTING.md

 **Problem** Clicking on incorrect letters provided no feedback or reduced lives multiple times per click.

 **Solution:** Ensured lives decrement only once for each incorrect guess and provided immediate visual feedback.Also added (keyboardButtons) in handleLetterClick(letter) function so that when user clicks a letter, it loops through all the keyboard buttons and disable the button that matches the clicked letter (button.textContent === letter).

+### Unsolved Bugs

+To the best of my knowledge, there are no unresolved bugs at the moment.

+### Mistakes

+Initially, I did not document bugs as they arose during the coding process.
+I have since recognized the importance of logging bugs in real-time for more effective tracking and resolution.
+For future projects, I will ensure to keep a thorough record of all bugs encountered and their resolution steps throughout the development process.